-Setting goals and benchmarks that genuinely motivate you—enabling you to pursue what you care about instead of what you think you “should” be doing to make someone else happy—is vital for achieving success.
+Setting goals and benchmarks that genuinely motivate you—enabling you to pursue what you care about instead of what you think you “should” be doing to make everyone else happy—is vital for achieving success.
+Read that again. 💛 The most important thing you can do each day is look for your own personal set of reasons for what you want to achieve.
+Why?

-Follow the process below; once you master it, you can apply it to any scenario for a lifetime of achievements—no exaggeration.
+3. Once you master the process, you can apply it to any scenario for a lifetime of achievements—no exaggeration.

-Utilize the THREE Principles of Creating Sustainable Change (TM) to establish goals that will truly inspire you.
-Explore how they function through the examples provided, and then select what resonates with you to craft your unstoppable plan!
+How to Utilize the THREE YP Principles for Creating Sustainable Change (TM) to establish goals that will truly inspire you.

 Examples:

-- Student: Instead of “study for the big exam,” begin with “review one page of notes for 5 minutes.”
+- Student: Instead of “study for the big exam,” begin with “review one page of notes for 5 minutes for the next 4 weeks.”

-- Parent: Rather than “organize the entire house,” kick off with “declutter one kitchen drawer.”
+- Parent: Rather than “organize the entire house,” kick off with “declutter one kitchen drawer each week.”

-- Teacher: Instead of “revamp the entire curriculum,” start with “brainstorm three new lesson ideas.”
+- Teacher: Instead of “revamp the entire curriculum,” start with “brainstorm three new lesson ideas and share with my teammate.”

 - Leader: Rather than “improve team communication,” initiate with “have a 5-minute check-in with one team member.”